 The Best Asian Restaurants in Medellín

-On the Medellin Guru website, we have looked at seven of the best Asian restaurants and we plan to look at one or two more.
+On the Medellin Guru website, we have looked at eight of the best Asian restaurants in Medellín and nearby:

 - Lemoncillo – a hidden gem Vietnamese restaurant in Envigado with very good Vietnamese food.